AI Use Cases/Healthcare

 Revenue & Operational Impact

 Turnover in clinical roles costs 1.5-2x annual salary when accounting for recruitment, credentialing, privileging, and lost institutional knowledge.
 A 200-bed health system losing 8-12 clinical FTEs annually across departments absorbs $2-3M in direct replacement costs plus unmeasured revenue impact from delayed patient encounters and reduced coding accuracy during transition periods.
 Claims denial rates spike when experienced medical coders depart, and prior authorization processing slows when care coordination staff turn over mid-cycle.
-This directly erodes the 25-40% denial reduction and 15-20% documentation efficiency gains that retention should protect.
+This directly erodes meaningful denial reduction and 15-20% documentation efficiency gains that retention should protect.

 Why Generic Tools Fail